Alexander-Matte/Alexander-Matte/README.md

 - 👋 Hi, I’m @Alexander-Matte
 - 👀 I’m interested in learning Web/Software Development
-- 🌱 I’m currently learning Git/HTML/CSS on The Odin Project.
-Later I will be diving into Javascript PHP with the help of Codeacademy
+- 🌱 I’m currently learning HTML/CSS and Javascript via The Odin Project.
 - 💞️ I’m looking to collaborate on nothing at the moment!
 A little more time to learn and hopfully I'll be contributing to projects!
 - 📫 How to reach me --- alex.matte71@gmail.com